samsheffield/Narrative_Design/docs/week1.md

 __Come to class next week with a an open-ended discussion question related to each of the games you played.__ I'm not collecting these, we'll just be talking.

+## Next Week

+### Game Design Welcome Back!
+Meet-and-Greet!Eat-and-Eat!
+(Next Wednesday, 09/04.
+2:30-3:45)
+If you are a GMD Major and Minor, please attend our welcome back meeting on Wednesday next week from 2:30-3:45.
+Mark your calendars!

+- Meet your lovely peers and faculty in the Game Design program!
+- Eat snacks!
+- Hear about some of the things we're planning for this semester in Game Design!
+- Meet SVA and MICA Start reps!
+- Ask questions/make requests!
+- Eat snacks!
+- Be part of our Game Design community!

+Location: D200 & D220 (This room & Game Lab)

+Mark your calendars!